Compliant bonding: Silicon integrated circuit

-The two forms of integrated circuits discussed above were the beam leaded integrated circuit composed of attached electroformed gold leads or beams (Figure 5) and the silicon integrated circuit chip (Figure 6).
-With respect to the beam leaded silicon chip, both compliant and thermocompression bonding can be employed since each have their advantages.
-At this time, the most widely used form is the silicon integrated circuit chip, without the beam leads, which therefore requires electrical connections directly to the metallized silicon Chip (Figure 6).
-If wire connections is the method of choice to form these connections, thermosonic bonding gold wires directly to the silicon chip has been the process most widely used because of its proven reliability as a result of the low bonding parameters of force, temperature, and time needed to form the bond.
+The two forms of integrated circuits discussed above were the beam-leaded integrated circuit composed of attached electroformed gold leads or beams (Figure 5) and the silicon integrated-circuit chip (Figure 6).
+With respect to the beam-leaded silicon chip, both compliant and thermocompression bonding can be employed since each has their advantages.
+At this time, the most widely used form is the silicon integrated-circuit chip, without the beam leads, which therefore requires electrical connections directly to the metallized silicon chip (Figure 6).
+If wire connections are the method of choice to form these connections, thermosonic bonding gold wires directly to the silicon chip has been the process most widely used because of its proven reliability as a result of the low bonding parameters of force, temperature, and time needed to form the bond.